 Alex: Agrees, need to change how it is here, having more lecturers from black and minority background who are able to teach as well rather than just being on a committee.
 Black students will be involved in the process.

+Lea: How can you say you want to work on the black attainment gap when you did not attend any of the Black History Month events?

+Alex: I did attend several of the BHM events, unfortunately I was busy at the time of some of the events so I was not able to attend all of them.

 Ebony Harding VP Community officer: Video played